Sumitomo Rubber Industries: History

 In December 2013 Sumitomo Rubber Industries acquired Apollo Tyres South Africa (Pty) Ltd from Apollo Tyres, which owned the Dunlop tyre brand in South Africa, as part of its strategic global development plans.
 It subsequently renamed the company Sumitomo Rubber South Africa (Pty) Ltd.

 Sumitomo Rubber South Africa manufactures the Dunlop, Sumitomo and Falken passenger car tyre brands in Ladysmith, KwaZulu-Natal.

 The Ladysmith plant began to produce Dunlop truck and bus radial tyres in July 2018, following the second of two large investments by Sumitomo Rubber Industries to upgrade and modernise the plant.

 Dunlop truck and bus radial tyres produced in Ladysmith will be sold in the South African market and will also be exported to several African states from 2019.

 Falken Tire

 The Falken Tire brand was launched by Sumitomo in Japan in 1983, and was introduced in North America two years later.

 In January 2016, after the dissolution of the partnership with Goodyear, the Sumitomo Rubber USA factory in Tonawanda, New York began to produce Falken Tire-branded tires.
+The Falken brand is considered a low-price brand tire in the North American market, rated as a Tier 3 tire by those in the industry.